Adesina08/snack-track-insight-app/README.md

 ### Environment Variables

-Copy `.env.example` to `.env` in the project root (or use your hosting provider's configuration) and define the following variables:
+Create a `.env` file in the project root for local development and define the following variables.
+In production, set them in your hosting provider's configuration (for Azure use **App Settings**):

 VITE_JWT_SECRET=<your secret key>
+VITE_API_BASE_URL=<deployed backend URL>
+# Use only the domain, not the `/api` path.
+The app will automatically
+# append `/api` when contacting the backend.
 DB_HOST=localhost
 DB_PORT=5432
 DB_USER=snackuser